s-ball/pyimgren/README.md

 ## Current status

 This package package is distributed in PyPI since version 0.1.0.
 It can be used by end users, but should be considered at beta quality because it still lacks extensive testing.
-Its full source is available from [GitHUB](https://github.com/s-ball/pyimgren).
+Its full source is available from [GitHub](https://github.com/s-ball/pyimgren).

 ## Goals

 Digital cameras name their pictures in a sequential manner.
 When you want to put pictures from several cameras in the same folder, they will be sorted by camera instead of by picture date and time.

 Even if we can find here and there programs that allow for batch renaming of such pictures, I could not find a portable Python module for that.
 So the goals of this project are:

 * few dependencies: a Python 3 (tested for >= 3.3)
-* few additional module requirements: only [piexif](https://github.com/hMatoba/Piexif) and [i18nparse](https://github.com/s-ball/i18nparse) are required at installation time
+* few additional module requirements: only [piexif](https://github.com/hMatoba/Piexif) and [i18nparse](https://github.com/s-ball/i18nparse)
+are required at installation time
-* portability: this is a pure Python package and is tested with Travis-CI (linux) and AppVeyor (Windows) for versions 3.4 to 3.8.
+* portability: this is a pure Python package and is tested with AppVeyor for versions 3.9 to 3.12.

 ## Localization
 The package supports gettext type localization, and provides a French translation.